 The Eugene Chapter is currently in the midst of two campaigns.
-STAR Voting for Eugene has filed a legal appeal to consider evidence in the rejection of its ballot initiative submission, with a court date scheduled for December 2020.
+STAR Voting for Eugene has filed a legal appeal to consider new evidence in the rejection of its ballot initiative submission, with the next court date scheduled for March 2021.
 Meanwhile, we are collecting signatures for STAR Voting for Lane County and are close to our goal!